Hiring a nanny to care for your children is a process, and every process has important steps. Do you know what to include in nanny contract?

 Finally, when we select the person we wish to hire as our nanny, we need a nanny contract or babysitter contract in place.
 This is also your nanny duties checklist template.

 An agreement or contract between the nanny and your family is meant to protect both parties and outline expectations.
 Likewise, you should get a nanny share contract template in place if you are sharing a nanny with another family.

-A nanny contract or agreement outlines the expectations, job requirements, compensation, and schedule.
+A nanny contract or agreement outlines the expectations, job requirements, compensation, and schedule for your nanny.
 Both parties review the contract to ensure everyone is on the same page.
-If the nanny will be living with you, the agreement should be a live-in nanny contract as well.
+If the nanny will be living with you, the agreement should include a live-in nanny contract as well.

 The nanny agreement document outlines what you, the parents, require the nanny to achieve on an ongoing basis and what responsibilities this nanny will have.

 In the contract we wrote for our nanny, we included the following sections for your nanny responsibilities checklist.